willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 ![](images/image06.png)

-And with this we conclude our integration with the coveralls service.
+And with this, we conclude our integration with the coveralls service.
 This is just a simple example of one of the many features of this service and I strongly recommend that you read the [coveralls documentation](https://coveralls.zendesk.com/hc/en-us) so that you have a greater This service.

 ### Checking code complexity with PlatoJS